 top of page

-Codiligent is a passionate advocate of entrepreneurship and the economic system that supports business ownership: entrepreneurial capitalism.
+At Codiligent, we are passionate proponents of entrepreneurship and the economic system that fosters business ownership: entrepreneurial capitalism.

-Part of the financial reward for taking entrepreneurial risk often comes from converting a non-liquid business into liquid assets via a business sale.
-Codiligent helps entrepreneurs successfully sell their businesses in order to realize a financial return, but why?
-What's the motivation?
+Part of the financial returns for entrepreneurial risk-taking often involves transitioning a non-liquid business into liquid assets via a business sale.
+Codiligent helps entrepreneurs successfully sell their businesses in order to realize a financial return.
+But what drives us?
+What fuels our motivation?

-Codiligent's impetus comes from the recognition of all of the contributions that entrepreneurial capitalism, business owners, and their businesses make to society and the economy.
+Our drive at Codiligent is rooted in recognizing the profound contributions that entrepreneurial capitalism, business owners, and their enterprises make to both society and the economy.

 Entrepreneur